 Exploration, evaluation and development expenditure incurred is accumulated (i.e. capitalised) in respect of each identifiable area of interest.
 These costs are only carried forward where they are expected to be recovered through the successful development of the area or where activities in the area and includes areas that have not yet reached a stage that permits reasonable assessment of the existence or otherwise of economically recoverable reserves.
 Accumulated costs in relation to an abandoned area are written off in full against profit in the year in which the decision to abandon the area is made.
 Exploration and evaluation expenditure is written-off when it fails to meet at least one of the conditions outlined above or an area of interest is abandoned.
 Exploration and evaluation assets are assessed for impairment when facts and circumstances suggest that the carrying amount of an exploration and evaluation asset may exceed its recoverable amount.
-When facts and circumstances suggest that the Consolidated Entity's impairment policy .
+When facts and circumstances suggest that the carrying amount exceeds the recoverable amount, the impairment loss will be measured in accordance with the Consolidated Entity's impairment policy.
 This policy requires management to make certain estimates to future events and circumstances, in particular whether an economically viable extraction operation can be established.
 Any such estimates and assumptions may change as new information becomes available.
 If, after having capitalised the expenditure under the policy, a judgement is made that recovery of the expenditure is not possible, the relevant capitalised amount will be written off to the statement of profit or loss and other comprehensive income.